elasticsearch-dump/elasticsearch-dump/README.md

 - If you need basic http auth, you can use it like this: `--input=http://name:password@production.es.com:9200/my_index`
 - if you choose a stdio output (`--output=$`), you can also request a more human-readable output with `--format=human`
 - if you choose a stdio output (`--output=$`), all logging output will be suppressed
 - when using the `--bulk` option, aliases will be ignored and the documents you write will be linked thier original index name.
-For example if you have an alias "events" which contains "events-may-2015" and "events-june-2015" and you bulk dump from one ES cluster to another `elasticdump --bulk --import http://localhost:9200/events --output http://other-server:9200`, you will have the source indicies, "events-may-2015" and "events-june-2015", and not "events".
+For example if you have an alias "events" which contains "events-may-2015" and "events-june-2015" and you bulk dump from one ES cluster to another `elasticdump --bulk --input http://localhost:9200/events --output http://other-server:9200`, you will have the source indicies, "events-may-2015" and "events-june-2015", and not "events".

 Inspired by https://github.com/crate/elasticsearch-inout-plugin and https://github.com/jprante/elasticsearch-knapsack